-Carbohydrates are biomolecules.
 This means they are found in living organisms, like plants.
-There are three other biomolecules which make up a living organism: nucleotides, proteins and lipids (fats).
+There are three other biomolecules that make up a living organism:

 Why do we need carbohydrates?

 This category is probably what most people think of when they consider carbs.
-Starch is present in all plant-derived foods, including pasta, bread, potatoes, grains and cereals.
+Starch is present in all plant-derived foods, including:

-Fibre a type of carbohydrate, derived from plants, which the body cannot digest.
-It is present in fruit and vegetables, whole grains, beans and lentils.
+Fibre is a type of carbohydrate, derived from plants, which the body cannot digest.
+It is present in:

 Why are carbohydrates important?